 Apart from the thickness of the mattress, the material is the second most important aspect to consider.
 And even more so when choosing a mattress for an adjustable bed.

 Memory foam can be split into three categories:

 Traditional memory foam bed is known for its slow response and heat retention.
 Being the most budget-friendly out of the bunch, it’s also the least eco-friendly.

 To reduce heat build-up, scientists have infused traditional memory foam with gel beads, creating gel memory foam; this foam is a more cooling and breathable material with quicker response rates.

 Plant-based memory foam reduces the amount of petroleum used in its manufacturing, creating a material that’s environmentally safer and healthier for your body.
-Plant-based foam also has a very wide cell structure, making it five times more breathable than ordinary memory foam— by far our favorite material for adjustable beds.
+The plant-based foam also has a very wide cell structure, making it more breathable than ordinary memory foam—by far our favorite material for adjustable beds.